selimslab/selimslab.github.io/_NOTES/work/project-clarity.md

 - slow reporting, measure & debug, found the gitlab was the bottleneck, replaced with gitea

-- fb: manager change, guidance through identifying and prioritizing, charting the technical roadmap and communicating through both sessions and docs
+- manager change, guidance through identifying and prioritizing, charting the technical roadmap and communicating through both sessions and docs

 - driven monitoring, log collection, telemetry, DevOps collab